-Despite parts of the park being given over to various recreational uses, the character of the area feels very homogenous partly thanks to the survival of its 18th century landscaping.
+Despite parts of the park being given over to various recreational uses, the character of the area feels very similar, partly thanks to the survival of its 18th Century landscaping.
 Much of these recreational uses were expanded from the 1930s onward as the population grew.

 The special interest that justifies the designation of the Hillsborough Conservation Area derives from the following:

 - Grade II listed Hillsborough Hall built in 1779, including stables, walled gardens and lodge houses

 - 104 Parkside Road known as Hillsborough House, Grade II listed

 - historical importance as an example of an 18th Century park and garden

 - the park is a example of the late 19th Century Sheffield Corporation legacy of providing recreational facilities across the city

 - distinctive boundary walls and railings , including East and West lodges both Grade II listed

 - important open space and distinctive views such as the row of Poplars on the South of the park

 Hillsborough Park Conservation Area was designated on 5 January 1993.